 A home-rule municipality set within central Colorado’s Douglas County; the town of Parker is popular among commuters who travel to Denver for work from the southeasternmost corner of the metro area.
 The community sits roughly 17 miles north of Aurora and about 10 miles southeast of Centennial.

 Considering purchasing a prefabricated steel building for recreational or commercial athletic use in Colorado or another part of the country?
-Click here for a price quote.
+Explore our options for metal buildings in Colorado or click here for a price quote.

 Boasting an unobstructed clear-span design ideal for tennis play as well as viewing, this expansive prefabricated metal building stands 140’x320’x27’ in size and includes an accompanying hanging mezzanine that makes for an ideal viewing area.
 Unlike traditional mezzanines, this one hangs from overhead supports, rather than having supports underneath, which provides more room below for tennis players and foot traffic.